blessinvarkey/musings/README.md

 ### Steps involved
 1. Create a Sagemaker notebook instance
-2. Create a Jupyter notebook
+2. Create a Jupyter notebook (Set session and role)
 3. Download or retrieve the data.
 4. Process / Prepare the data.
 (Exploratory Data Analysis/ Split into train, test and validation)
 5. Upload the processed data to S3. (save locally and as test, train validation.csv)
 6. Train the chosen model (Set Container, Estimators, Hyperparameters)
 7. Test the trained model (using [batch transform](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-batch.html) job).
 8. Deploy & Evaluate the trained model.
 9. Clean up

+### Terminologies
+session - A session is a special object that allows you to manage data in S3 and create and train any machine learning models.
+role - The role/IAM role defines how data is stored.

 ### AWS Supervised Learning Algorithms List
 * Regression & Binary/multi-class classification: Factorization Machines Algorithm, K-Nearest Neighbors (k-NN) Algorithm, Linear Learner Algorithm, XGBoost Algorithm